Neural Diffusion Processes: Conclusion

 \section{Conclusion}

-We proposed Neural Diffusion Processes (NDPs), a denoising diffusion model approach for learning probabilities on function spaces, and generating prior and conditional samples of functions.
-NDPs generalise diffusion models to infinite-dimensional function spaces by allowing the indexing of random variables.
-We introduced a new neural network building component, namely the bi-dimensional attention block, which wires dimension and sequence equivariance into the neural network architecture such that it behaves like a stochastic process.
-We empirically show that this model is able to capture functional distributions that are close to the true Bayesian posterior.
+We proposed Neural Diffusion Processes (NDPs), a denoising diffusion generative model for learning distribution over functions, and generating prior and conditional samples.
+NDPs generalise diffusion models to infinite-dimensional functions by allowing the indexing of the function's marginals.
+We introduced the bi-dimensional attention block, which wires dimension and sequence equivariance into the architecture such that it satisfies the basic properties of a stochastic process.
+We empirically show that NDPs are able to capture functional distributions that are richer than Gaussian processes, and more accurate than neural processes.
+We concluded the paper by proposing a novel optimisation strategy based on diffusing the inputs.
+The code is available at \url{https://github.com/vdutor/neural-diffusion-processes}.

-\paragraph{Limitations and Future Work} As with other diffusion models, we found that the sample quality from a NDP improves with the number of diffusion steps $T$.
-This does however lead to slower inference times relative to other architectures such as GANs.
+\paragraph{Limitations} As with other diffusion models, we found that the sample quality improves with the number of diffusion steps.
+This does however lead to slower inference times.
 Techniques for accelerating the inference process could be incorporated to ameliorate this issue.
-The method proposed by \textcite{watson2021learning} is of particular interest for NDPs as we have a principled and differentiable metric to assess sample quality, namely the corresponding GP's marginal likelihood.
-Finally, parameterising the samples in the Fourier domain, using e.g.~\parencite{rahimi2007random,dutordoir2020sparse}, could be an interesting alternative approach.
+Secondly, as is common with NNs we found that it is important for test input points to lie within the training range, as going beyond leads to poor performance.